Sunday, 29 June 2014

 The track that descended across the face of the slope looked well-worn and we met several people walking up from the river, as well as a pair of black-clad runners who catapulted past us in the downward direction.

 When we got to the river we joined the GR46 and followed it along the shores of the artificial lake, then up through a forest to the town of Lissac-sur-Couze.

 We had great hopes of a bar here and we did find one, but the accursed thing was closed.
-Mastering our disappointment with an effort, we set off to get to our destination as quickly as possible, namely along the D158 (the GR went north at this point).
+Mastering our disappointment with an effort, we set off to get to our destination as quickly as possible, namely along the D158, as the GR went north at this point.

-Luckily it was a quiet little road, and after an initial pull up to the ridge, it meandered down through farmland, and an hour later delivered us into the centre of Larche, just next to the bridge over the Vézère.
+Luckily it was a quiet little road, and after an initial pull up to the ridge, it meandered down through forest and farmland, a traditional route, judging by the stone cross that we passed.
+An hour later we arrived in the centre of Larche, just next to the bridge over the Vézère.